-I'll stop working at night and on the weekends when I get through this project.
+I'll stop working at night and on the weekends when I finish this project.

-How many times do you make these excuses, only to see your health, productivity, and relationships suffer?
+How often do you make these excuses, only to see your health, productivity, and relationships suffer?

-When I worked in Corporatelandia, I was always waiting on something to allow me to focus on my husband, stop working on weekends, and get more sleep.
+When I worked in Corporatelandia, I was always waiting for something to allow me to focus on my husband, stop working on weekends, and get more sleep.